PliciousG/PliciousG/README.md

 - 📫 Send me an email @ **precious1gift@gmail.com** or connect with me on LinkedIn

-- ⚡ Fun fact **I am an artist, not the kind with a fancy title, but I create masterpieces in my free time just for the love of it!**
+- ⚡ Fun fact **I'm no Picasso, but I love to dabble in art when I've got some free time.
+Check out my banner- behold my creation!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">